-- Combine all marinade ingredients in a small bowl.
+Combine all marinade ingredients in a small bowl.

-- In a medium bowl or a food storage bag, add sliced beef, onion, carrot, mushrooms, and scallions, and pour the marinade on top.
+  - In a medium bowl or a food storage bag, add sliced beef, onion, carrot, mushrooms, and green onions, and pour the marinade on top.
 Mix well to combine and set aside for at least 15 minutes, or overnight.

   - If using frozen udon noodles, run them under hot water for a few seconds, using a pair of chopsticks to loosen the noodles.
 Rinse with cold water, drain, and set aside.

   - Heat a wok or a pan over high heat, add cooking oil, and the marinated bulgogi.
 Cook for about 2-3 minutes until the vegetables are tender and the beef is browned.